The deadline for Summer/Fall admission is December 1.

 To apply for full admission into the department, the Office of Graduate Admissions and Records at Texas A&M University requires the following items:

-- Application Fee– A nonrefundable $65 application fee for domestic applications, and a nonrefundable $90 application fee for international applications.
+- Texas A&M University GraduateCAS Application and Fee– Complete the Texas A&M University GraduateCAS application.
+A nonrefundable $89 application fee for domestic applications, and a nonrefundable $114 application fee for international applicants.

 - Official transcripts – Transcripts must be submitted from each higher education institution previously attended